 Out of five excellent auto-cleaning litter boxes on our list, our top pick has to be PetSafe ScoopFree Ultra Automatic Self-Cleaning Litter Box.
 This model has adjustable scooping cycle which allows you to choose the most convenient times for scooping (5, 10 or 20 min after your cat leaves the box), as well as a counter that tells you how many times your cat has used the box, and therefore the right time for litter replacement.
 This makes it ideal for multi-cat families, but it can also be used for single-cat households.
 Importantly, the unit also has excellent odor control, especially if you use the recommended crystal litter.
 All in all, one of the best self-cleaning litter boxes currently on the market!

 Best Self-Cleaning Litter Box FAQ:

-Q: What type of litter should I pick for self-cleaning litter box?
+Q: What type of litter should I pick for an automatic litter box?

-Q: Where should I place my automatic cat litter box in my home?
+Q: Where should I keep my cat's litter box?